roomacarthur/pcr/README.md

 ## Scope

 As it stands PCR has an almost never ending scope and with this I predict there will be multiple iterations.
-For our intial release we will be focusing on getting an MVP(minimum viable product) to market, once the App is functioning we can start working on separate branches whilst not effecting the current live iteration.
+For our initial release we will be focusing on getting an MVP(minimum viable product) to market, once the App is functioning we can start working on separate branches whilst not affecting the current live iteration.

 The first release(MVP) of PCR will be defined by the following features: